asimpson/cycle/posts/farewell-heroku.md

 I tweeted yesterday:

-> Slowly migrating my apps away from Heroku.
-The new free tier restrictions are such a bummer.
+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Slowly migrating my apps away from Heroku.
+The new free tier restrictions are such a bummer.</p>&mdash; Adam Simpson (@a_simpson) <a href="https://twitter.com/a_simpson/status/650737554183094272?ref_src=twsrc%5Etfw">October 4, 2015</a></blockquote>
->
-> — Adam Simpson (@a\_simpson) [October 4, 2015](https://twitter.com/a_simpson/status/650737554183094272)

 I've now finished moving my node apps over to [Chunkhost](https://chunkhost.com/r/46012).
 With Chunkhost I get 1GB of RAM for under $5/month by paying yearly and via bitcoin (I use [Coinbase](https://www.coinbase.com/join/526d7fc9d296a258e800005c) to purchase and manage Bitcoins).
 In comparison, Digital Ocean offers 512MB of RAM for $5/month.
 With the extra overhead from Chunkhost, I can easily host multiple apps on the same box.
-Plus, I've found that the two node apps I have running are both only using ~50MB of RAM\!
+Plus, I've found that the two node apps I have running are both only using \~50MB of RAM\!

 ## Sysadmin